-With laptop and math for a better future: power generation from sunbeams
+With laptop and math for a better future: Generating power with sunlight

-The pupils get to know so-called Fresnel power plants.
-This is one of the innovative technologies that are traded for sun-rich countries as models for the future of energy production.
-The operation of these power plants is relatively simple: mirrors reflect solar rays onto a pipe through which water passes.
-The water is heated to steam, which drives an electric power generating turbine.
-As the position of the sun changes during the day, the inclination angles of the mirrors must always be adjusted during the day.
+The students get to know so-called Fresnel power plants.
+This is one of the innovative technologies that are traded as future models of energy production for sunny countries.
+The way these power plants work is relatively simple: mirrors reflect sunrays onto a pipe through which water is passed.
+When heated, the water is turned into steam which drives an electricity-generating turbine.
+As the position of the sun changes during the day, the angle of the mirrors must be adjusted throughout the day.

-The workshop was developed in cooperation with scientists from industry and RWTH Aachen University, who are researching the development and optimization of Fresnel power plants.
+The workshop has been developed in cooperation with scientists from industry and RWTH Aachen University, who are researching in the field of development and optimization of Fresnel power plants.

-Created by: Martin Frank, Philipp Otte, Pascal Richter, Christina Roeckerath
+Created by: Martin Frank, Philipp Otte, Pascal Richter, Christina Roeckerath, Sarah Schönbrodt

 Registration: Appointments can be arranged individually by e-mail.